natezimm/nerdle/README.md

 - Submit guesses by typing on your keyboard, using the on-screen keyboard, or clicking `Enter`/`Backspace`.
 - Letter tiles animate with a flip sequence and persist their status to help guide future guesses.
-- Tap the trophy button to review how many games you have played, your win rate, streaks, fastest solve time, and fewest guesses.
+- Tap the trophy button to review stats for the current word length.
+- Tap the gear button to switch theme and word length.